Dwight B. Heard

-Dwight B. Heard (1 May 1869 – 14 Mar 1929) was an American rancher in Arizona, along with the president of the Arizona Cotton Association.
+Dwight Bancroft Heard (1 May 1869 – 14 Mar 1929) was an American rancher in Arizona, along with the president of the Arizona Cotton Association.
 He is famous for publishing the Arizona Republican, now The Arizona Republic, from 1912 to 1929.
 He was a delegate to the Republican National Convention in 1928.
 He died in 1929, a few months before the Heard Museum, a Native American art museum named after him, was opened.

 Early life

 Heard moved to Chicago from Wayland, Massachusetts, shortly after high school.
 He began working at Hibbard, Spencer, Bartlett and Company.

 During his time as an employee, Heard met his wife, Maie Bartlett, (1868–1951) while being mentored by Adolphus Bartlett (1844–1922), the father of Maie.
 In 1893, they were married.
 Just one year later, the couple moved to Arizona after Heard was diagnosed with lung ailments.
 They settled in Phoenix in 1895 and decided to make it their home.